 Sodium diacetate battles the pathogens introduced by unscrupulous farming practices.
 In April 2011, researchers in Arizona tested meat and poultry samples from five major US cities and discovered that 47 percent were contaminated with Staphylococcus aureus, the bacterial strain responsible for most staph infections.
-Worse yet, more than half of these staph bugs refused to die after three or more separate courses of antibiotics.
+Worse yet, more than half were resistant to at least three classes of antibiotics.
 Where did these drug-resistant superbugs come from?
-By constantly pumping farm animals full of bacteria-fighting drugs to promote growth, food producers have encouraged the growth of stronger bacterial strains.
+It’s suspected that by constantly pumping farm animals full of bacteria-fighting drugs to promote growth, food producers have encouraged the growth of stronger bacterial strains.
 According to the FDA, 80 percent of the antibiotics sold in the US are used on animals, not people, and that’s why we need additives like sodium diacetate: to protect us from our own food system.
 (It’s enough to make you want to stock your kitchen with meat-free proteins.)
 And the sodium erythorbate on the ingredients list?
 That’s “a preservative usually added to meat to maintain aesthetics,” Hoffman adds.

 The most controversial additive on this ingredient list, nitrites and nitrates are unsettlingly common in the deli cooler, and they play roles in curing and preserving the pinkish color of meats and fish.
 “Sodium nitrate is a food preservative used to maintain artificial flavors, create appealing colors, and add flavor to processed meats like hot dogs.
 The World Health Organization (WHO) has declared Sodium nitrate as a ‘probable’ carcinogen,” Hoffman says.
 Trouble is, once ingested, nitrites can bond with amines to form cancer-causing nitrosamines.